-A standard marathon has a length of 26.2 miles or 42.2 kilometers.
+So, how long is a marathon?
+A standard marathon length is 26.2 miles or 42.2 kilometers.
 It is natural to assume that this length is based on the distance run by the legendary Philippides between Marathon and Athens in 490 BC.
-He was bringing news to the Athenians; victory at the Battle of Marathon.
+He was bringing news to the Athenians: victory at the Battle of Marathon.
 Unfortunately, the effort was too great, and he died after announcing the triumph.

 Marathon runners take up the call

-Boston, the world’s oldest annual marathon, kicked off in 1897 in response to the enthusiasm for the 1896 Olympics race.
+Boston, the world’s oldest annual marathon, kicked off in 1897 due to the enthusiasm for the first Olympic marathon in 1896.

-Until 1921, the length of a marathon was not standardized but was roughly 25 miles long.
+Until 1921, the length of a marathon was not standardized, but it was usually around 25 miles long.
 The standard distance of 26.2 miles was finally declared in 1921, based on somewhat eccentric criteria.

 The London Marathon was inaugurated in 1908 as part of the 1908 London Olympics.
 In one version of the story, we have Queen Alexandra desperate for her children to get a first-class view of the start of the race from their nursery windows.
 The easy solution?
-Start the race on the private East Lawn of Windsor Castle.
-The marathon finished in front of the Royal Box at the White City Stadium.
-The distance from start to finish was 26 miles and 385 yards to accord with the Royal wishes.
+Start it on the private East Lawn of Windsor Castle.
+The marathon race finished in front of the Royal Box at the White City Stadium.
+The distance from start to finish was 26 miles and 385 yards, in accord with the queen’s wishes.

 Some historians disagree, citing no evidence.
 The peculiar distance has also been attributed to a change in the 1908 stadium entrance for finishing marathon runners.
 This new arrangement resulted in competitors running 385 yards clockwise around a portion of the stadium track instead of a full track lap.
-You can still blame the Royal family.
-The alternative race entrance was needed to accommodate Royal carriages.
+You can still blame the royal family, though—the alternative race entrance was needed to accommodate royal carriages.

 We’ll probably never know the definitive version of events.